samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 suspect new joiners were encouraged to type magic values they didn't really understand, a habit you want to discourage when talking about production applications.
-And whenever maintenance moved a service, it could potentially break several runbook.
+And whenever maintenance moved a service, it could potentially break several runbooks.

-Developers think in terms of service and environment, not physical location.
+Developers at GoCardless think in terms of service and environment, not physical location.
 Our registry can help us here- if it's easy to map service and environment to the cluster and namespace in which it's deployed, then we can start offering interfaces that better align with how developers think:

 ```console
 # --service can be provided, or automatically inferred from the current repo